-How to File Form W-2G: Everything You Need to Know
+How To File Form W-2G: Everything You Need To Know

 If you like to gamble, you must understand Form W-2G.
 Many people do not know there are many types of income, and even fewer realize that gambling can be one of those sources.
 Reporting your winning and losses is crucial to ensuring you are indicating income to the Internal Revenue Service (IRS) correctly, however, and knowing how to do so can keep you from an avoidable audit.